FrendaWinter/My-Ruby-Repo/README.md

 ```

 ## Web scraping - Each script returns some usefull infomation that you need
+* `getLatestVersionOfAppOnGitHub.rb` This Ruby CLI app will returns latest version and releases date when input github link of that application

 ## Gems Used
 * [Ruby Rails](https://rubygems.org/gems/rails) - Ruby gem for full-stack web development